Last Updated on August 14, 2021 by Muhammad Junaid Khalid

 - If it appears disabled, toggle it to “Enabled”.
 You can also switch it from “Enabled” to “Disabled”, then back to “Enabled”.

 - Reboot as normal to the system and test whether you still have issues with touchpad buttons.

 Update Your PC

+If your laptop touchpad not working properly, it may be because of outdated software.
 Sometimes, all your PC needs are the most recent update, especially if you haven’t updated in a while.
 Software incompatibilities may cause issues with touchpad clicking, which could receive a fix in the next batch of updates.
 Here’s how:

 - Launch Settings

 - In the section Windows Update, click on “Check for updates”.

 - Wait for updates to install, then reboot if required.